toonwuka04/MemeMaestro-DiscordBot/README.md

 ## System or Software Architecture Diagram
-*Include a block-based diagram illustrating the architecture of your software or system.
-This should include major components, such as user interface elements, back-end services, and data storage, and show how they interact.
-Tools like Lucidchart, Draw.io, or even hand-drawn diagrams photographed and uploaded are acceptable.
-The purpose of the diagram is to help us understand the architecture of your solution.
-Diagram asthetics do not matter and will not be graded.*
+*Include a block-based diagram illustrating the architecture of your software or system.*

 Example UI: